RIPmr/document/docs/RaindropFXPro200.md

 !> **Important** The post processing stack (v2) must be installed before you can continue.
 You can either use the GitHub or Package Manager installation.

+!> **Important** Since Unity 2018.4, HDRP and URP using their built-in post-processing stack instead of PPV2, so current version of RaindropFX is not supported.

 Please choose your installation method according to the actual situation :
-#### 1.For SRP in unity 2018.4 or higher
-Since version 2018.4, HDRP and URP using their built-in post-processing stack instead of PPV2, so current version of RaindropFX is not supported.

-#### 2.For unity 2018.2 or higher
+#### 1.For unity 2018.2 or higher
 If you create your project using HDRP (High-Definition Render Pipeline) or LWRP (Lightweight Render Pipeline) template, Post Processing Stack (v2) will be included in your project automatically, you do not need to do anything.

 <div align=center><img width="50%" src="_pics/RFXP_150/(8).png"/></div>